jayrulez/traktor-docs/engine/architecture.md

 Like the runtime, the editor supports plugins.
 You can add custom asset types, new editors, pipeline processors, and tools.
 Many of Traktor's built-in features are actually implemented as plugins, demonstrating the flexibility of the architecture.

-### Layer 5: Your Game
+#### Applications and Your Game

+Applications come in three categories:

-The top layer is your game code and content.
-This includes:
+**Runtime.App** - The main game launcher built on the Runtime framework.
+This is your actual game executable.
+It includes:
+- The Runtime framework's server architecture (render, physics, audio, etc.)
 - **Custom Components** that define game-specific behavior
 - **Lua Scripts** that implement gameplay logic
-- **Assets** created in the editor (scenes, materials, models, etc.)
-- **Pipeline Extensions** for custom asset processing
-- **Runtime Plugins** that extend the engine's capabilities
+- **Runtime Plugins** that extend engine capabilities
+- **Compiled Assets** loaded from the resource database

+**Editor Applications** - Built on the Editor framework to provide authoring tools:
+- **Editor.App** - The main content editor with visual scene editing, asset management, and shader graph tools
+- **Pipeline.App** - The asset build pipeline that processes source assets into runtime formats These don't run game logic but instead help you create and process content.

+**Standalone Applications** - Special-purpose tools that build on core systems (Layers 0-2) without using either framework:
+- **Run.App** - A lightweight launcher that can run scripts and execute database operations without the full Runtime overhead
+- **SolutionBuilder.App** - Generates build files (Visual Studio projects, makefiles) from module descriptions
+- **Database.Migrate.App** - Migrates project databases between versions
+These tools need only foundational modules (Core, utilities like Compress/Xml/Net, and core systems like Database/Script), not the higher-level game systems or framework infrastructure.

-Your game leverages all the layers below it.
+Your game (Runtime.App) leverages all the layers below it.
 You don't have to think about Vulkan rendering or physics integration.
 Those concerns are handled by lower layers.
 You focus on what makes your game unique.

 ## How Data Flows Through the System